 Moderate, controlled exercise program

-- This is another very important element of managing arthritis in dogs and cats.
+This is another very important element of managing arthritis in dogs and cats, for the following reasons:

 - Exercise maintains and improves joint flexibility and stimulates the production of lubricating and nourishing joint fluid.